 Earl Brooks lived his life as an unassuming gentleman in an unassuming home, so he and Irene’s generous, substantial gift through Earl’s will came as quite a surprise to the community.
 Never letting go of his dream, Earl wanted to create an opportunity for others who had financial situations that would prohibit them from attending college, as it had him.
 Through his bequest, The Earl J. Brooks and Irene B. Brooks Scholarship Fund was created.
 In 1993, the fund came to the Hancock County Community Foundation and was endowed.

 The scholarship was established to provide educational support to deserving students from Hancock County, Indiana who, without financial assistance, might be unable to attend an accredited college or university leading to a baccalaureate degree.
-The primary criterion if financial need, although achievement will also be considered.
+The primary criterion is financial need, although achievement will also be considered.
 Past recipients may reapply.
 Applicants must be graduating or past graduates from a Hancock County public high school in the past four years, be current Hancock County, Indiana residents, and be in pursuit of or plan to pursue a bachelor’s degree at a college or university.
-At least one recipient will be selected from each of the four Hancock County High Schools.
-See guidebook for a complete list of requirements.
+At least one recipient will be selected from each of the four Hancock County high schools.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.